nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 >I won't go into the creation of the webpage itself, as it delves too much into HTML, CSS and JS.
 I have uploaded the page onto the repo where you can pick up a copy.

 ![Webpage](/assets/Webpage.png)

+Of course, I can't actually host the webpage at all times as the service costs $7 a month.
+I will explore [Heroku](https://www.heroku.com)'s free option at a later date.
+Note that we will probably have to switch to a lighter model such as SSD MobileNet as the service only allows for 512MB of RAM + ROM.